GutsuNikolai/React/README.md

-Just check "Realises", download the APK and enjoy!
+Just check "Releases", download the APK and enjoy!